 Students wishing to pursue honors in the major should contact the LACIS undergrad advisor, Sarah Ripp.
 The LACIS Honors in the Major track is comprised of three essential components: GPA standards; Honors course work in the major; and a year long honors research experience.
-In addition to the college wide requirements of a 3.3 cumulative GPA, and the LACIS requirement of a 3.4 GPA in the major, students are required to complete a minimum of 18 credits of Honors work in the major (grade B or better), including
+In addition to the college wide requirements of a 3.3 cumulative GPA, and the LACIS requirement of a 3.4 GPA in the major, students are required to complete a minimum of 18 credits of Honors work in the major (grade B or better), including:

-- LACIS Introductory Course taken for Honors (choose one)
+- LACIS Introductory Course taken for Honors:

-- History 242: Modern Latin America, from Independence to Present
+- History 242: Modern Latin America, from Independence to Present);

-- Senior Capstone Seminar taken for Honors (International Studies 603)
+- Senior Capstone Seminar taken for Honors (International Studies 603);

-- Research Experience: Honors Thesis (2 semesters, 6 units), or a 2 semester research-based alternative.
+- Research Experience (LACIS 681-682): Honors Thesis (2 semesters, 6 units) OR a Two-Semester Research-based Alternative.

 Note: Honors Thesis units should be taken under the department of the advising professor.
 In the past some students have used a Hilldale Project or a Wisconsin Idea Fellowship as an alternative to the Thesis requirement.